rcsweeny22/rcsweeny22/README.md

 ### I am a student at the University of Notre Dame.

-- 🔭  I just added a minor in Data Science.
+- 🔭  I am studying Theology with a minor in Data Science.
 - 🌱  I am currently working on my first portfolio.
 - 🥅  Goals for 2025: I want to become proficient in Excel, SQL, and Tableau.
-- 👯  Please reach out if you want to collaborate!
 - ⚡ Fun fact: I love playing volleyball and going on road trips.

 - 📫 How to reach me: rcsweeny22@gmail.com